 He took a step toward her.
 “There you are, Judith.
 Of course I’ll help.”
 His lip quirked.
 “And there’s no need to pay me.
 We’re old friends, are we not?”

 “Well.”
 She swallowed.
 “Lord Ashford.
-I have no idea what you’re doing here, but I suppose you’ll have to do.”
+I didn’t expect to see you here, but I suppose you’ll have to do.”

 For a moment, that eternal smile of his faltered.
 He looked into her eyes, and she felt a cold wind sweep over her.